rfougy/riv.systems/cms/blog/fashion/freedom-from-personal-style.md

 ---

 Most people start their journeys into personal style from the mainstream, and gradually flow into the downstream of subcultures; as they gain experience through exploration and experimentation, the layers of the fashion onion begin to peel away, revealing the cultural phenomenon as ripe to its core.
-After a certain point in one’s style progression, however, there will be diminishing returns:
+After a certain point in one’s style progression, however, there may be diminishing returns:

 <br/>
 <br/>